Frequently asked questions

 What if things do not work out after adoption?

-All dogs and cats will take time to settle, on average the dogs and cats can take anywhere from 2-6 weeks to fully settle and become accustomed to new routines, sights, smells and sounds.
+All dogs and cats will take time to settle, on average the dogs and cats can take anywhere from 2-6 weeks (as a minimum period) to fully settle and become accustomed to new routines, sights, smells and sounds.
 During this time behaviour can sometimes change however with the correct introductions and boundaries he/she will settle fully with enough time.
 We offer full support along the way, and after adoption ensuring that we can help with any issues no matter how small we encourage you to get in touch and we will do our best to help.
+Each adopter should be prepared to undertake additional training and/or consult a suitably qualified behaviourist where required to further work on any and all issues as they should arise.

 What will happen to the dog or cat if I die?